mrocklin/mrocklin.github.io/startups/offsites.md

 When solving a difficult problem I expect to fail a few times.
-That's ok, failing is good for learning, and once you've learned it's often the case that you can find the 10x faster solution.
+That's ok, failing is good for learning, and once you've learned it's often the case that you can find a 10x faster solution to the same problem.

 Because of this, I tend to avoid pre-structured agendas and large team meetings.
+Those assume that I know what I'm doing, and I don't.
-Instead, for me offsites are about getting a group to iterate quickly on a larger topic.
+Instead, for me offsites are about getting a group of smart people to iterate quickly on a larger topic.
 Tactically, I do this with the following process:

 1. Get together as a large group for 20 minutes for a broad conversation